 In 2018, the U.S. announced tariffs of 25 percent on steel and 10 percent on aluminum imported from countries where we typically source metals.
 These tariffs were met with retaliatory tariffs from certain countries and increased, broader tariffs were levied by the U.S. on targeted countries, including China.
-The tariffs impacted the cost of the importation of steel, which we utilize in our steel plate and steel pipe, a key material in our NobelClad and DynaEnergetics' businesses.
+The tariffs impacted the cost of the importation of steel, which we utilize in our steel plate and steel pipe, key materials in our NobelClad and DynaEnergetics businesses.
 Though in many cases we have been able to source metals from domestic suppliers, some materials are only available from sources subject to tariffs.
 The cost of domestic steel and aluminum has also increased, along with the price of delivery, and the availability of certain materials has been limited.
 These increased costs have increased the price of our products to our customers and, in some instances, our ability to be competitive.
 For our NobelClad business, this impacts our ability to compete on international projects and negatively impacts U.S. fabricators, which are strong consumers of NobelClad products.
-Additionally, there is a risk that the U.S. tariffs on imports and retaliatory tariffs on U.S.-produced exports will trigger a broader global trade conflict.
-The risk of a broader global trade conflict or the prolonged duration of tariffs could have a material adverse effect on our business, financial condition or results of operations.
+Although some of these tariffs have been subsequently reduced or eliminated, as occurred in connection with the North American Free Trade Agreement (NAFTA) with Canada and Mexico and with NAFTA's proposed replacement, the United States Mexico Canada Agreement (USMCA), many tariffs continue to exist and new tariffs have been and may be imposed at any time.
+The prolonged duration of tariffs, the imposition of additional tariffs and the risk of potential broader global trade conflicts could have a material adverse effect on our business, financial condition or results of operations.